logdna/nodejs/README.md

 A timestamp in ms, must be within one day otherwise it will be dropped and Date.now() will be used in its place.

+### flushAll()

+A function that flushes all existing loggers that are instantiated by createLogger.

 ## Winston Transport

 This module also provides a transport object, which can be added to winston using: